geordienz/popes.co.nz/site/content/pages/8.covid-19/index.md

 Pope Electrical will be happy to continue to be of service to you during this difficult period and beyond.

-Hoping you all keep healthy and safe,
+Hoping we all keep healthy and safe,

 The Team at Pope Electrical.